aritra741/Qualytics/README.md

 # Qualytics

 Qualytics is a powerful VS Code extension that provides code quality metric visualization for TypeScript projects.
 It helps developers gain insights into their codebase's complexity, maintainability, and overall health.
+To get in-depth understanding of how it works, click [here](https://www.aritra.site/blog/qualytics).

 ## Features